rabbani230/EDA_Superstore-Sales-Performance/README.md

 Retail management needs to understand how sales and profitability evolve over time, how performance differs across regions and categories, and which products drive profit consistently.
 This project uses exploratory data analysis (EDA) to uncover patterns, compare segments, and identify actionable insights using historical Superstore sales data.
 ***
-Objectives

-The analysis was structured based on three core business questions:
+Business Questions Addressed
 - How do sales trend over time, and are there recurring seasonal patterns?
-- How does sales performance vary across regions and product categories?
+- How does sales performance differ across regions and product categories?
-- Which products contribute the most to profitability, and how does this change by segment?
+- Which products drive profitability, and how does this vary by region and category?
+***
+Analytical Objectives

+To address the above questions, this analysis aims to:
+- Analyze monthly sales trends from 2014 to 2017 to identify growth patterns and seasonality.
+- Compare total sales across regions and product categories to highlight performance disparities.
+- Identify the top profit-contributing products and assess how profitability concentration changes across segments.
+- Enable interactive exploration using slicers to support ad-hoc business questions.
 ***
 EDA Approach & Visual Analysis